-Applications To Import Elephant And Lion Trophies Will Now Be Considered On A Case-By-Case Basis
+Trump Administration Will Now Consider Elephant And Lion Trophies On A Case-By-Case Basis

 The moves comes months after President Trump put on hold a controversial US Fish and Wildlife Service (FWS) policy to allow big game hunters to bring the heads of elephants killed in Zimbabwe back to the US.

+“I didn’t want elephants killed and stuffed and have the tusks brought back into this [country] and people can talk all they want about preservation and all of the things that they’re saying where money goes towards ― well, money WAS going ― in that case, going to a government which was probably taking the money," Trump told Piers Morgan during a lengthy interview.

+“I thought it was terrible," Trump said of Zinke's initial move.
+"That was done by a very high level government person.
+As soon as I heard about it, I turned it around.
+That same day."

-The released a memo regarding its new policy last Thursday, saying it would begin evaluating applications to import hunting trophies from African elephants and lions, which had been banned under the Obama adminstration, on a "case-by-case basis."
+However, the department released a memo regarding its new policy last Thursday, saying it would begin evaluating applications to import hunting trophies from African elephants and lions, which had been banned under the Obama adminstration, on a "case-by-case basis."

 The department announced that trophies from lions and elephants hunted in several African countries would be eligible for consideration.
 Trophies from Bontebok, a species of antelope, killed in Botswana will also be eligible.